Understanding MLM Bonus Plans: A Breakdown of Rewards and Earnings

 1) Fast Start Bonus

-A new distributor may earn a fast start bonus by placing orders of a certain PV or by recruiting a set number of new members within the qualifying period.
+A new distributor may earn a fast start bonus by placing orders of a certain PV (point value) or by recruiting a set number of new members within the qualifying period.
 The idea is to reward quick action and early momentum.

 For example,

-• Steve joins a new wellness MLM, Fit +, as a distributor.
+• Steve joins a new wellness MLM, Fit+, as a distributor.

 • According to Fit+’s fast start bonus policy, he needs to place an order for $1000 worth of products and introduce two new members into his team within the first 60 days to earn a bonus of $250.